Susmithaa20/TaskManagement/docs/dev_readme.md

-# TaskTracker
+# TaskManagement
 ### Background
-TaskTracker is a MERN-based website that aims to delegate responsibilities between housemates and provide an outlet to express comments and suggestions to one another anonymously.
+TaskManagement is a MERN-based website that aims to delegate responsibilities between housemates and provide an outlet to express comments and suggestions to one another anonymously.
 Living with others can be difficult, but TaskTracker makes it easy to ensure everyone does their part.

 ### Functionality & MVP
 With this application, users will be able to: